Key takeaways

 👩🏻🍳➡️🙋🏻♂️ Restaurant-customer platforms place regular clients on the receiving end, while the main goal of the solution is to connect food places with its customers and make this interaction smooth and quick for both ends.
 They can serve several purposes, for example, help clients order food online, get it delivered, leave reviews, book tables and find hot spots in new cities.

-- Reservation apps help introverted customers to reserve a table without calling a restaurant.
+Reservation apps help busy customers to reserve a table without calling a restaurant.
 For this purpose, one can use OpenTable or NewTable.

-- Loyalty program apps enhance the stewardship between a restaurant and its customers.
-When using such platforms, clients can get points for their purchases and exchange them for different rewards: discounts, free meals, or drinks.
-For example, with the Starbucks Rewards app customers of the coffee shop chain earn Stars with every drink they buy and redeem them later, which makes them come back to the company.
+Loyalty program apps enhance the stewardship between a restaurant and its customers.
+When using these platforms, clients can get points for their purchases and exchange them for different rewards: discounts, free meals, or drinks.
+For example, with the Starbucks Rewards app customers of the coffee shop chain earn Stars with every drink they buy and redeem them later, which keeps them coming back to the company.

 Single vs. multi-restaurant apps